Articles of Faith

 Pensacola Christian College is committed to the plenary, verbal inspiration of the Bible, and it is our practice to use only the Authorized Version (KJV) in the pulpit and in classroom instruction.
 We believe the Textus Receptus is a superior text, and it is used for Greek instruction.

 The College serves a constituency of churches across America which is primarily independent Baptist.
-Faculty, staff, and students attend Campus Church, which operates in the spirit of an independent Baptist church in both faith and practice.
+Faculty, staff, and students attend Campus Church, which operates on campus as an independent Baptist church in both faith and practice.